Comet (card game): New comet

 The aim was the same: on one's turn to play cards in ascending sequence and be first to empty one's hand.
 It could be played by two or three players, or four in two teams of two.
 Eighteen cards were dealt to each player, in threes, leaving 12 in the talon.
 First hand could demand a redeal if their hand was poor.

 First hand led any card and play was as before.
 However, a player with four cards of one rank could play them all at once.
-Similarly a player with three nines, with or without the Comet, or with two or three kings, could play them at the same time.
+Similarly a player with three nines, with or without the comet, or with two or three kings, could play them at the same time.

-If a player went out by playing the Comet as a nine, the bonus and game were paid quadruple.
-Otherwise ending with the Comet was worth double.
-A player left with the Comet in hand when the winner went out, also paid double.
+If a player went out by playing the comet as a nine, the bonus and game were paid quadruple.
+Otherwise ending with the comet was worth double.
+A player left with the comet in hand when the winner went out, also paid double.
 A jeton was worth ten points "as in Piquet".

-New Comet also recognised for the first time the achievement of "making an opera" i.e. where first hand went out immediately before anyone else played a card.
-This doubled the game or quadrupled it if the Comet was the last to be played.
-If the Comet was played last as a nine, the game was worth x 16 and the points in hand were multipled by 8.
+New comet also recognised for the first time the achievement of "making an opera" i.e. where first hand went out immediately before anyone else played a card.
+This doubled the game or quadrupled it if the comet was the last to be played.
+If the comet was played last as a nine, the game was worth x 16 and the points in hand were multiplied by 8.

-A carte blanche was worth 50 points to its holder or 100 if it included the Comet.
+A carte blanche was worth 50 points to its holder or 100 if it included the comet.

-Modern Comet
+Modern comet

-Today, Comet is still played in an almost identical way to 18th-century "New Comet".
+Today, comet is still played in an almost identical way to 18th-century "new comet".
 The following rules are based on Morehead, Frey and Mott-Smith (1991).